Use this resource to learn about the Medinail Learning Center programs and certifications.

 MLC’s goals are to develop mastery of knowledge and skills, to promote safe delivery of effective services, and to establish collaborative partnering with the medical and other communities.

-Medinail Learning Center provides courses for three groups of foot care professionals: Nail Technicians, Podiatry Assistants, and Medical Assistants.
+Medinail Learning Center provides courses for Four groups of foot care professionals: Nail Technicians, Podiatry Assistants, Medical Assistants and Foot Care Nurses.

 Nail Technicians!
 The nail technician courses on medinails.com are designed especially for the licensed nail professional who is seeking to attain a higher level of success by transitioning into exciting new levels of care.